• Skip to primary navigation

 • Pat the salmon dry and place it in a small baking dish lined with parchment paper.

 • In a small bowl, whisk together the avocado oil, sesame oil, soy sauce, honey, ginger, garlic, and whisk until well combined.
-Pour over the salmon to coat evenly.
+Pour over the salmon to coat evenly, flip so the other side gets the sauce too.
 Transfer the salmon to the oven and bake until the salmon flakes easily with a fork, about 25-30 minutes, depending on how thick your salmon is.

 Make the Sriracha Mayonnaise: